 Viper V5 is the most common and iconic of the product line.

 The fin blade is 5 inches long and they are a powerful, durable fin.

 I have found this fin to be a strong stylish yet a bit clunky while maneuvering.

 Viper V5 Flex Fins

-This is the softer version of the V5 with its same 5 inch fin blade.
-The orange symbolizes a softer blade which has less power but is more comfortable.
-This was in response to a good amount of riders that liked Vipers but needed a fin that would be less rough and nicer to their feet.
+The V5 FLEX is the softer version of the V5 with its same 5 inch fin blade.
+The orange compliments a softer blade which has less power but is more comfortable.

 Viper V7 Fins